kiba/Writings/for_science/chp20_team_rwby.md

 "What's sup, Blake," Yang greeted.

 "What are you doing here?"
-Weiss said in a less friender tone.
+Weiss said in a less friendly tone.

 "She just wanted to talk to my ancestor about history for a report for Oobleck," Sasaki said.